yohasebe/code-packager/README.md

 ### Features

 - 📦 **Comprehensive Code Packaging and Unpacking:**
-  - `code-packager` handles various file types and sizes, allowing you to include or exclude specific extensions, respect `.gitignore` rules, and optionally zip archive the resulting JSON file for efficient storage and sharing.
+  - `code-packager` handles various file types and sizes, allowing you to include or exclude specific extensions or filenames, respect `.gitignore` rules, and optionally zip archive the resulting JSON file for efficient storage and sharing.
   - `code-unpackager` restores the packaged JSON back to its original directory structure, making it easy to manage and modify your codebase.
 - ⚙️ **Customizable Output and Restoration:**
    - Control the level of detail and structure of the generated JSON file by including or excluding files of particular extensions, tailoring the output to your specific Language Model (LLM) and use case requirements.